gutentag2012/form-signals/docs/roadmap.md

 ## Version 0.4.0

 - :white_check_mark: <LibraryChip library="form-react" /> Add example for shopping cart on e-commerce site (multipage) (with form outside of react components)
-- :x: <LibraryChip library="chore" /> Add Use Cases & Examples section to documentation --> Add simple examples with minimal dependencies for the doc site to integrate with stackblitz and codesandbox but mention the other examples in the repo
+- :white_check_mark: <LibraryChip library="chore" /> Add Use Cases & Examples section to documentation --> Add simple examples with minimal dependencies for the doc site to integrate with stackblitz and codesandbox but mention the other examples in the repo

 ## Version 0.5.0